What is a Request for Correction (RFC)

 - You will only be allowed to adjust the last version of each declaration, therefore ensure the correct version is always adjusted.

-- You will not be allowed to increase the input tax when doing a revision on a past tax period.
+- For VAT: You will not be allowed to increase the input tax when doing a revision on a past tax period.
 If you wish to deduct input tax available to a past tax period, a deduction can be made in the next tax period or any future tax period.
 This can only be done if the deduction is made within five years from the date of the first claim for the input tax.

 Top Tip: After correcting a VAT201 for the second time onwards (e.g. version 3), relevant material (supporting documents) must be sent with the submission to support the change(s) made.

 When will the RFC not be available?

 A RFC will not be allowed in the following circumstances:

 - You will need to wait for the outcome where:

 - There is an on-going audit, or

 - The relevant material (supporting documents) has already been submitted.

 - For Income Tax (Personal, Corporate or Trusts) three years after the assessment or where the decision wasn’t allowed.